waranti/docs/waranti.md

 title: API Reference

 language_tabs:
-  - bash
-  - ruby
-  - python
+  - Request & Response : Request & Response

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
-  - <a href='http://github.com/tripit/slate'>Documentation Powered by Slate</a>
+  - <a href='http://github.com/waranti/Slate'>Documentation Powered by Waranti</a>

 includes:
   - errors